FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/configuration.md

 ## Configuration

 ---
-This chapter describes the minimal configuration necessary to search and retrieve results from FACT-Finder.
+This chapter describes the minimal configuration necessary to search and retrieve results from FactFinder.
 You can configure the communication via the custom element `ff-communication` or directly via JavaScript.

 ### A minimal configuration consists of the following settings:

 #### **URL**
-Specify the FACT-Finder endpoint.
+Specify the FactFinder endpoint.
 Please note the context name `/FACT-Finder-7.2`.
 It is not sufficient to provide the top-level domain like `http://web-components.fact-finder.de/` which will result in an error.

 **Note:** Make sure you are using the same protocol (http://, https://) for the `url` setting and webapp.
 Using `url="http://web-components.fact-finder.de/FACT-Finder-7.2"` on a page hosted via **HTTPS** will result in an error.

 ---

 #### **version**
-Specify the FACT-Finder version.
+Specify the FactFinder version.
 E.g. `7.2` or  `7.3`.

 ---

 #### **channel**
 Specify the name of the channel which is used for the search.
-You can find the available channels in the FACT-Finder UI.
+You can find the available channels in the FactFinder UI.

 ---

-## FACT-Finder Web Components Approach
+## FactFinder Web Components Approach
 ```html
 <body>
     <ff-communication url="http://web-components.fact-finder.de/FACT-Finder-7.2"